 However, if your goal is to earn the most rewards possible from your everyday spending, you have better options.
 Read on to see how you can maximize your rewards.

-Scenario No. 1: Using the Chase Freedom Unlimited card for every purchase ($1,325 monthly spend):
+Scenario 1: Use Chase Freedom Unlimited for every purchase ($1,325 monthly spend)

 |Average rewards rate||Estimated points/year||Cash back|

 Best for someone who wants to maximize rewards: Chase Freedom

 For those who have the time and know-how to manage rewards categories, the Chase Freedom card offers the opportunity to earn a higher rewards rate on their spending.
 Cardholders receive 5 percent cash back on lucrative categories, such as grocery stores, gas stations, restaurants and wholesale clubs.